What Is Direct Variation And Inverse Variation

 1. Distance and Time (at Constant Speed):

 • If you are traveling at a constant speed, the distance you travel varies directly with the time you spend traveling.
-For example, if you travel at 60 miles per hour, the distance d you travel in t hours is given by d = 60t.
+To give you an idea, if you travel at 60 miles per hour, the distance d you travel in t hours is given by d = 60t.

 2. Cost and Quantity (at Constant Price):

 • The total cost of buying items at a fixed price varies directly with the number of items purchased.
-For example, if each item costs $5, the total cost C of buying n items is C = 5n.
+As an example, if each item costs $5, the total cost C of buying n items is C = 5n.

 3. Circumference and Diameter of a Circle: